Here at METRO CITY DRIVING ACADEMY

 If for some reason, there is a problem; Metro City Driving Academy will work to resolve any issues.
 Any grievance(s) not resolved by METRO CITY DRIVING ACADEMY can be forwarded to the Department of Public Safety Corrections, TCU and Training Certifications Unit, P.O.
 Box 64886, Baton Rouge, LA 70896

-Students are expected to arrive on time and maintain a courteous and respectful attitude.
+Students are expected to arrive or log in on time and maintain a courteous and respectful attitude toward their instuctors and peers.
 Cheating will NOT be tolerated.
 Any student caught cheating will be asked to leave.
-Use of cell phones will not be allowed to be during class, testing, or driving.
-Students are allowed to use cell phones on break only.
+Use of cell phones will not be allowed to be during in house class, testing, or driving.
+Students are allowed to use cell phones on break only or as instucted.

 Students are expected to be picked up at the time that class or driving is concluded.
 If student is not picked up after 15 minuets of the end of the class or driving period, the parent or legal guardian will be assessed a fee of $2.00 per min.
 The student will not receive a certificated until payment has been satisfied.